Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 ### Can I skip several versions for an upgrade?

 Yes, you can.
 Please note which components have been updated between the current and the new version.

+### Can I downgrade back to a previous version?

+No, you cannot downgrade from a newer version to an older one.
+You will see the following error message:
+`cannot downgrade a node from version [7.16.1] to version [7.15.2]`
+Please note that as soon as a newer Elasticsearch node was started, the data stored on the volume was updated, which makes it impossible to start an older version.